Field Trips

 Field trips are one of the most important activities of the Society and participation is the best way to increase one’s knowledge of local plants.
 Most of the trips are for general study and monitoring of the flora and ecology of an area.
 Other trips are led by individuals who specialize in certain groups of plants and their trips are planned accordingly.
 While most trips emphasize plant study, other aspects of natural history and cultural heritage are not neglected.
 Trip participants are always free to ask questions about anything of interest they see.
 The leader or other members of the group can often supply an answer.

 The location may be any place of botanic interest which is usually within 50 miles of New York City.
 We are not a hiking club and walking distances are usually not great.
 Those who come on the field trips are urged to participate in the Society’s other activities as well.
-The phone numbers and e-mail addresses (when available) of each leader are given at the end of each trip description.
 Trips generally go rain or shine; if in doubt, check the website or contact the leader.
 Some trips are reachable only by automobile.
 Those in need of rides and those who are offering rides should post and check for messages on Torrey Botanical Society’s Facebook and Twitter sites or contact the trip leader.
 Those who use public transportation are advised to check updated schedules in advance.
 Interested guests and non-members are always welcome on field trips.

 Upcoming Field Trips